andrewmcdan/Tactical_Mapping/README.md

 # This project is under construction

 # Tactical Mapping Micros
 This repo contains the code that runs on the microcontrollers that are part of my Tactical Mapping project.
+See the ReadMe.md in each section for a deatailed description of that controller's role.

 ### Adafruit Feather M0 + LoRa
 - Facilitates communication with the LoRa radio